keunwoo/infosec-study-guide/README.md

 > the people you encounter will have heard this lore.
 Knowing this history also
 > explains some cultural features of infosec, such as its distrust of US law
 > enforcement.

+Lastly, Thomas Ptacek has a [much more thorough annotated reading list on application security][tptacek-amazon], arguably more oriented towards aspiring infosec professionals.

 ## news sources